drewoolsen/statconvert/README.md

 ## Installation

-You can install the development version of statconvert with:
+You can install the currnt version of statconvert with:

 ``` r
 remotes::install_github("drewoolsen/statconvert")